Message from Dean Maglaras

 Architecture & Design

 Columbia Business School’s new home will occupy 492,000 square feet across two buildings.
-World renowned architecture firm Diller Scofidio + Renfro designed the spaces to revolutionize pedagogy and foster social interaction and collaboration between students, faculty members, alumni, and the neighboring community.
+World renowned architecture firm Diller Scofidio + Renfro, in collaboration with FXCollaborative, designed the spaces to revolutionize pedagogy and foster social interaction and collaboration between students, faculty members, alumni, and the neighboring community.

 Among Diller Scofidio + Renfro’s notable New York City projects are The High Line, the redesign of Alice Tully Hall and the Julliard School at Lincoln Center, and the expansion of the Museum of Modern Art.